-- Strategy: Distribution of fair housing materials; and, - Strategy: A record of presentations and meetings with local governments, real estate professionals, housing property managers and housing developers Actions/Outcomes to Address Strategies: - July 21, 2018: The Community Development Director attended event to discuss Community Development and Fair Housing at Allen AME Church on Edisto Island. - October 6, 2018: Community Development co-sponsored a Homebuyer and Fair Housing Workshop - 32 people were in attendance. - November 28, 2018: Handing out and discussing Fair Housing materials at Councilwoman Johnson's Roundtable at John's Island Library, 3531 Maybank Highway, John's Island - March 9, 2019: Handing out Fair Housing materials at Charleston Black Expo - o April 9, 2019: Handing out Fair Housing materials before County Council meeting - April 22 26, 2019: Handing out Fair Housing materials during CD Week - April 22, 2019: South Santee Senior/Community Center 710 S Santee Rd, McClellanville, SC 29458 - April 23, 2019: Charleston County Public Services Building 4045 Bridge View Dr, North Charleston, SC 29405 - April 24, 2019: North Charleston City Hall 2500 City Hall Ln, North Charleston, SC 29406 - April 25, 2019: Johns Island Regional Library 3531 Maybank Hwy, Johns Island, SC 29455 - April 26, 2019: Wadmalaw Island Senior/ Community Center 5605 Katy Hill Rd., Wadmalaw Island, SC 29487 - April 2019: Fair Housing Month Celebration in the County, which was proclaimed through a County Council resolution. - May 3, 2019: Community Development staff attended a senior outreach event and handed out Fair Housing materials at Town of Hollywood Community Fair. - Fair Housing booklets are displayed and available for community members in the County Community Development office. - Fair Housing booklets are distributed to each of the PY2018 Subrecipients at the time of agreement execution.
-The Community Development Department requests (in writing) that the Subrecipients display the booklet in a place of prominence in their office where community members are likely to read them. - CDBG-funded outreach programs by Charleston Pro Bono Legal Services: Dates were 9/26/18, 2/13/19, 2/27/19, 3/13/19, 4/29/19, and 6/26/19.
-Topics included Evictions, Housing Law, Probate, Understanding Your Lease, and Landlord-Tenant Issues. - Strategy: Fair Housing complaints referred to the South Carolina Fair Housing Center, the SC Human Affairs Commission and the HUD Office of Fair Housing and Equal Opportunity Actions/Outcomes to Address Strategy:

-- The Community Development Department has an internal process to refer calls to the South Carolina Fair Housing Center, the SC Human Affairs Commission, and the HUD Office of Fair Housing and Equal Opportunity. - In PY2018, 1 caller was referred to the SC Human Affairs Commission due to Fair Housing issues. - Strategy: Frequent review of complaints logged by partner agencies Actions/Outcomes to Address Strategy: - In PY2018, 211 individuals were assisted through Charleston Trident Urban League's Fair Housing hot line.
+- Strategy: Distribution of fair housing materials; and, - Strategy: A record of presentations and meetings with local governments, real estate professionals, housing property managers and housing developers Actions/Outcomes to Address Strategies: - Handing out Fair Housing materials at the following places: - McClellanville: 405 Pinckney St, McClellanville, SC 29458, Monday, November 4, 2019 at 7 PM - John's Island: Library, 3531 Maybank Highway, John's Island, Wednesday, November 20, 2019 at 12:30 PM - Hollywood: 5150 S.C.
+Highway 165, Hollywood, SC 29449, Monday, November 25, 2019 at 6 PM - Awendaw: 6971 Doar Rd, Awendaw, Thursday, December 5, 2019 at 7 PM - Mount Pleasant: 100 Ann Edwards Lane, Mount Pleasant, Tuesday, December 10, 2019 at 6 PM - Ravenel: 5962 Highway 165, Ste 100, Ravenel, Wednesday, December 18, 2019 at 6 PM - Fair Housing booklets are displayed and available for community members in the County Community Development office. - Fair Housing booklets are distributed to each of the PY2019 Subrecipients at the time of agreement execution.
+The Community Development Department requests (in writing) that the Subrecipients display the booklet in a place of prominence in their office where community members are likely to read them. - CDBG-funded outreach program by Charleston Pro Bono Legal Services on May 29, 2020.
+This program's topic was COVID-19 and included legal issues about housing.
+Pro Bono did this in conjunction with Spanish-speaking attorneys in an attempt to increase outreach. - Strategy: Fair Housing complaints referred to the South Carolina Fair Housing Center, the SC Human Affairs Commission and the HUD Office of Fair Housing and Equal Opportunity Actions/Outcomes to Address Strategy: - The Community Development Department has an internal process to refer calls to the South Carolina Fair Housing Center, the SC Human Affairs Commission, and the HUD Office of Fair Housing and Equal Opportunity.
+However, no callers were referred to the SC Human Affairs Commission due to Fair Housing issues in PY19.
+Because of the partnership with Charleston Trident Urban League, callers are contacting that organization instead. - Strategy: Frequent review of complaints logged by partner agencies Actions/Outcomes to Address Strategy: - In PY2019, 60 individuals were assisted through Charleston Trident Urban League's Fair Housing hot line.

 In addition to the measures mentioned previously, on May 24, 2019, the Supreme Court of SC created a Housing Court in the Charleston County Magistrate Court.
 There is a significant need to provide access to legal representation to tenants in Charleston County facing eviction.
-The Court will be tracking data and metrics for this Pilot Program over the next year.
+Here is some preliminary data from its first year: (see next page)